couchbaselabs/docs-ng/README.md

 How to Contribute Content
 =========================

+- For general content, be aware of this site structure:
+  |-contents
+   |---_archives
+   |---_dev_guide
+   |---_index
+   |---_java
+   |---_ruby
+   |---_server_guide

+  At this level, the latest, current major point version of the doc exists.
+For earlier versions, create a subfolder underneath the guide, fo rinstnace _ruby11.

+- For images, Punch requires that they be in templates/images.
+So use a subfolder in the directory that corresponds to your guide.
 Experimental features/Labs, other items that have not yet been released:

 - For your first paragraph, add the class .labs: `<p class="lab"></p>`